kenlowrie/pylib/README.rst

 add or update the docs for any changes you make.
 This is required if you plan on submitting a pull request.

+The documentation is hosted online at `kenl380pylib.readthedocs.io <https://kenl380pylib.readthedocs.io>`__

 Testing
 ^^^^^^^